youndon/Flares/src/main/kotlin/AtlasBox/Theory The main() function.md

 ```

 - `fun` is a keyword that shows that `main()` is a function.
 Just a regular function;
 - `main` is the function name.
-It is important to know that we cannot change it: if we change it, for example, to `Main()`, the program will compile but not start;
+It is important to know that we cannot change it: if we change it, for example, to `KotlinTest()`, the program will compile but not start;
 - and finally, the body of the function, as you well know, will be placed in curly braces.

 In fact, there may still be input parameters — `args` — in the `main()` syntax; it’s a non-binding part of the declaration of the `main()`, and we'll talk more about it later.